miguelgonpam/VM-i386-32bit/README.md

 Result will be a `gcc-i386` symbolic link in our current folder that we can run with `./gcc-i386`. \
 Compiling the `musl-cross-make` project also brings cross binutils as `objdump` or `readelf`.
 Useful when looking for vulnerabilities within the code or understanding the program's flow. \
 It is very important that, when compiling, we use the `-static` and the `-no-pie` flags:
-- `-static` because the linker has not been implemented, so the emulator expects the libraries to be in the exectuable file.
+- `-static` because the linker has not been implemented, so the simulator expects the libraries to be in the exectuable file.
 - `-no-pie` so the code addresses are always the same, allowing replication.
 Useful when finding and using exploits.

 For example: